ljjTYJR/PapersReading/Point_Set_Registration.md

   >
   >  [[url]](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=5444893)  [[pdf]](./papers/Rigid and Articulated Point Registration with Expectation Conditional Maximization.pdf)

+  - Summary:

-  - This method is similar to CPD, but the difference is that in this algorithm(which is called **ECM**), the **isotropic convariance** is replaced by **anisotropic convariance**.
-To solve the problem of estimating R under the case of anisotropic convariance, the orthogonal constraint is put on the rotation matrix, and get the estimation of R by SDP.
+    - This method is similar to CPD, the difference is that in this algorithm(which is called **ECM**), the **isotropic covariance** is replaced by **anisotropic covariance**.
+To solve the problem of estimating $R$ under the case of anisotropic covariance, the orthogonal constraint is put on the rotation matrix, and get the estimation of $R$ by *SDP*.
+    - The reason the author mentions using the anisotropic covariance is to treat the covariance as a parameter of the model and to be optimized in the *E-M* process.
+The former methods use isotropic covariance combined with annealing where covariance works as a parameter of the process of annealing.

+  - Cons:

+    - Other papers mention that using anisotropic covariance improve little in fact.

   - The paper has some assumptions which are interesting:

     - This paper treat the algorithm as a **Cluster and parameter estimation** problem.
 The root can be referred to:

       [Model-Based Clustering, Discriminant Analysis, and Density Estimation]([Model-Based Clustering, Discriminant Analysis, and Density Estimation (tandfonline.com)](https://www.tandfonline.com/doi/pdf/10.1198/016214502760047131?needAccess=true))

-    - Using the isotropic convariance has two advantages:
+    - Using the isotropic covariance has two advantages:

-      - With isotropic convariance, the Mahalanobis Distance is replaced by Euclidean Distance, the rotation can be computed in a closed-form way.
+      - With isotropic covariance, the Mahalanobis Distance is replaced by Euclidean Distance, the rotation can be computed in a closed-form way.

-      - The isotropic convariance can be combined with annealing.
+      - The isotropic covariance can be combined with annealing.

         > **The drawback**: Anisotropic noise in the data is not properly handled, it does not use the full Gaussian model, and it does not fully benefit from the convergence properties ofEMbecause it anneals the variance
         > rather than considering it as a parameter to be estimated